10.2 Administration and governance of youth work

 According to the Act on Non-Formal General Adult Education (Folkeoplysningsloven), the municipal council must establish a permanent committee on non-formal general adult education.
 Associations eligible for funding according to the act must be represented in the committee.
 According to the act, the municipal council can assign obligations to the committee.
 In this way, the council influences how the municipality allocates funding and is consulted regarding decisions affecting municipal associational life.

 According to the Act on Youth Schools, municipal councils must establish youth school boards with representation from organisations with an interest in youth schools, those employed in the youth schools and pupils at the youth schools.
 Based on the municipal councils’ allocations, the boards produce budget and activity plans for the youth schools.
 Furthermore, the boards recommend the appointment of youth school employees for decisions by the municipal councils, as well as make statements and submit proposals regarding all youth school affairs.

 Main private actors

-Ungdomsringen (translates as Youth Ring): Youth Ring represents 850 local youth clubs.
-Youth Ring develops and conducts activities for young people in the local youth clubs, offers competence development for leaders and people working with young people in the local youth clubs, and participates in debates on young people’s leisure/after-school lives.
-Furthermore, Youth Ring has established a youth council and a youth congress that represent the young members of the local youth clubs in the development of the organisation.
+Ungdomsringen (translates as the Youth Ring): The Youth Ring represents 850 local youth clubs.
+The Youth Ring develops and conducts activities for young people in the local youth clubs, offers competence development for leaders and people working with young people in the local youth clubs, and participates in debates on young people’s leisure/after-school lives.
+Furthermore, The Youth Ring has established a youth council and a youth congress that represent the young members of the local youth clubs in the development of the organisation.